Canon 1D Mark IV vs Panasonic S1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic S1 is considerably smaller (33 percent) than the Canon 1D Mark IV.
 Moreover, the S1 is markedly lighter (17 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

+Concerning battery life, the 1D Mark IV gets 1500 shots out of its LP-E4 battery, while the S1 can take 400 images on a single charge of its DMW-BLJ31 power pack.
 As can be seen in the images above, the 1D Mark IV has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the S1, Panasonic provides the DMW-BGS1 vertical grip as an optional accessory (see here on eBay).
 The power pack in the S1 can be charged via the USB port, which can be very convenient when travelling.